Key Takeaways

 A DNS server is a computer server that keeps a database of hostnames and public IP addresses.
 It uses these to resolve or convert hostnames to IP addresses.
-DNS servers use unique protocols to connect to web browsers while running specialized software.
-The IP address of the website is more difficult to remember than a domain name or hostname, which are generally in the xyz.com format.
-The DNS server facilitates communication between humans and computers by linking domains to IP addresses, making it easier to navigate the internet.
+DNS servers use unique protocols to connect to web browsers while running specialised software.
+The IP address of a website is more difficult to remember than a domain name or hostname, which are generally in the format of xyz.com.
+The DNS server facilitates communication between humans and computers by mapping domain names to IP addresses, making it easier to navigate the internet.

 The hosts containing the DNS databases are called DNS servers or domain servers.
-They are interconnected and routinely converse with each other to coordinate directory information and establish redundancy.
-Primary DNS and secondary DNS servers are the two different categories of DNS servers.
+They are interconnected and routinely communicate to coordinate directory information and establish redundancy.
+Primary DNS and secondary DNS servers are two different categories of DNS servers.

 Subscribe to Our Newsletter On Linkedin